matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/differences-with-ethereum.md

 }
 ```

-### `block.timestamp` and `block.number`
+### Differences in `block.timestamp` and `block.number`
 These variables behave differently from L1.
 Read more [about blocks in zkSync](../../developer-guides/transactions/blocks.md#blocks-in-zksync-era).

-### COINBASE DIFFICULTY BASEFEE
+### Differences in `COINBASE` `DIFFICULTY` `BASEFEE`
+- `COINBASE` returns our Bootloader contract address, `0x0000000000000000000000000000000000008001`
+- `DIFFICULTY` returns a constant value of `2500000000000000`
+- `BASEFEE` is not a constant, but is defined by the fee model.
+Most of the time it is 0.25 gwei, but under very high L1 gas prices it may rise.

 ### Use of `codesize`/`codecopy` and `calldata` in the deploy code
-Calldata in the constructor is not empty as on the EVM, on zkEVM calldata contains constructor arguments.
+`Calldata` in the constructor is not empty as on the EVM, on zkEVM calldata contains constructor arguments.
-codesize has the same behavior as calldatasize, codecopy as calldatacopy
+`codesize` has the same behavior as `calldatasize`, `codecopy` as `calldatacopy`.
 To make it works datasize of the current object is 0.

-TODO

 ## Opcode Differences